renzaspiras/neo-termux/README.md

-# Termux ArchLinux Mobile Terminal (Under Development)
+# Termux Mobile Terminal (Under Development)

-This project aims to provide a mobile terminal environment based on Termux, with the capability to run ArchLinux within it.
+This project aims to provide a mobile terminal environment based on Termux.
 Please note that this project is still under active development and may not be stable for all use cases.

 ## Features

-- Integration of ArchLinux within Termux environment.
 - Mobile-friendly terminal interface.
 - Access to a wide range of Linux command-line tools.
 - Extended features to enhance compatibility and reduce bugs on modern Android devices.